Asare12/DevOps-Bootcamp/README.md

 |.  oo.o .        |
 +-----------------+
 ```
-Your private key is saved to the id_rsa file in the .ssh directory and is used to verify the public key you use belongs to the same Triton Compute Service account.
+Your private key is saved to the id_rsa file in the .ssh directory and is used to verify the public key you use belongs to the same github account.

 **Never share your private key with anyone!**

+Your public key is saved to the id_rsa.pub;file and is the key you upload to your github account.
+You can save this key to the clipboard by saving it in your github settings